 “Early infant crying is an adaptive behavior that acts to promote mother-infant proximity and to provide opportunities for social interaction […] The increased carrying reduces crying behavior but promotes proximity so that crying is less necessary.”Hunziker, 1986

-One of the reasons humans are born with secondary altricity (helplessness, with fully developed senses) is for social learning.
-Human infant’s are helpless at birth to ensure that there are many people needed to care for them so that they can learn about their world, their people, before they are able to do anything for themselves.
-So what happens when those conditions aren’t being met? –when instead of human faces, human language, and human touch they are met with toys, baby holding devices, mirrors, and/or the ceiling… crying may be their last ditch effort to get human attention.
+It is theorized that one of the reasons humans are born with secondary altriciality (physical helplessness with fully developed senses) is for social learning.
+Human infants are helpless at birth to ensure that many people are needed to care for them This helps babies learn about their world and their culture before they are able to/before they need to do anything for themselves.
+So what happens when those conditions aren’t being met?
+When instead of human faces, human language, and human touch they are met with toys, baby-holding devices, mirrors, electric screens and/or the ceiling… crying may be their last ditch effort to get human attention.

 “… infant behaviours are not the most salient variable in provoking abuse when they found that it was the parent’s perceptions of their child’s behaviour that were of greater significance than the actual behaviours of the infant.”